Atom1009/Human-Centered-Complex-Systems/HCCS Reflection.md

 **What theory proved to be useful and why?
 What have I learnt from this?**
 The many model theory proved to be very useful because it helps in reducing error.
 It also helps with my data analytics course which requires me to build a model to predict things from chaotic data.
 And I feel like this theory will be incredibly useful in helping with that.
 I have learnt that using many models is useful in accuracy.

+## Week 3
+**What I learnt this week**
+This week I learnt about different behavioural models, signalling and decision trees.
+I also learnt about the Shapley value and the Last on the Bus model.

+**What do I 'now know' that I did not before?**
+I now know about the shapley value, signalling and the three behavioural models (rational, behavioural, rule-based).
+I already knew about decision trees as I had learnt about it in data analytics.
+I learnt about the Last on the Bus model too, but I don't really see why I would use that model over the shapley value.

+**What insights have I gained?**
+I have gained insights into the different ways a person can think, i.e. rational, behavioural and rule-based.
+Knowledge of these models helps analyze different social situations or just simple decision making.
+I also realised that different people can be more on the rational side or on the behavioural side which makes these models about as useful as each other.
+Rule-based model seems the most useful to me because everyone follows a general set of rules when it comes to decision making.
+Things like how to act in public or treat other people is far more easily modeled by a rule-based model than it is by the other two.
+I have also gained insight into the shapely value and how it is used.
+Also the multiple examples helped me to see how I would go about fitting other scenarios into a shapley value.

+**What are my perceived strengths and weaknesses or the subjects strengths and weaknesses that I have observed?**
+I have realised the subject's strength when it comes to my data analytics course.
+Because things like decision trees, the shapely value and the idea of systems fits really well with my data analytics subjects.
+It has also been useful in making me think about my previous projects in new ways.
+Most notably it has made me think about my neural network again.
+Because I was wondering how I should distribute the error in a prediction as change accros the weights, the shapley value seems perfect for that.

+**What were the challenges I have encountered/observed and how well did I handle them?**
+I didn't have much trouble understanding this weeks models.
+The only thing I am a bit confused about is how I would use Last on the Bus or signalling models.

+**What would I do better next time and with what anticipated results?**
+I am not sure how to improve upon my troubles this week because my troubles stem from me not fully understanding where I would use something.
+I think that I will eventually come across a situation where it is useful as long as I keep doing things.

+**What theory proved to be useful and why?
+What have I learnt from this?**
+Shapley value proved to be very useful because it helps out with neural networks.
+Although I haven't placed it in a neural network yet, it seems very useful in it.
+I have learnt that the Shapley value is a very useful model and that it could potentially be used in neural nets.